DrPsychick/ansible_influx_downsampling/README.md

 -----

 Easiest setup is create a role in your own repository and adding this:
-* Decide on the name of the setup, let's call the role "" and the setup"frank"
+* Decide on the name of the setup, let's call the role "influx-setup" and the setup "frank"
 * *hint* you can have any number of setup configured in this role.
 You just always have to load first **your** role (defining the setup) and then **DrPsychick.ansible_influx_downsampling** for each setup.

 `tasks/main.yml`